The debug Library: Inspection and Hooks

 This library is deliberately low-level.
 It exposes raw primitives that let you build debuggers, profilers, and coverage tools from scratch.
 It also breaks normal encapsulation rules, which is why you should never ship it in production code.
 This guide covers both introspection functions and the hook system using Lua 5.4.

-Introspection: Reading the Stack
+Introspection: reading the stack

 The most fundamental introspective operation is asking “where am I right now?” debug.getinfo answers that and more.